Center for American Progress: Center for American Progress Action Fund

-Launched in 2017, "The Moscow Project" is one of its initiatives.
+Launched in 2017, "The Moscow Project" is one of its initiatives, created, according to the Action Fund, to advocate for and work on the investigations of Donald Trump's ties to Russia.
+This initiative's website was archived in 2021.

 Washington Center for Equitable Growth

 The Washington Center for Equitable Growth, also known simply as "Equitable Growth", is a grantmaking and research organization founded in 2013 and "housed at the Center for American Progress".
 Equitable Growth funds academic research in economics and other social sciences, with a particular interest in government's role in the distribution of economic growth and the role of public perceptions of fairness in shaping government policy.

 Disability Justice Initiative

 In July 2018, the Center for American Progress recruited former Obama staffer and National Council on Disability executive director Rebecca Cokley to lead its new project focused on disability rights advocacy.
 Senator Tammy Duckworth spoke at the first event announcing creation of the new project, which is housed within CAP's Poverty to Prosperity Program.
 The Disability Justice Initiative became the first such project at a mainstream public policy advocacy organization not already focused on disability.